-HFB | Slag Trains
+HFB | Site

 From the outside, the scale of the blast furnace complex becomes immediately clear.
 Rail tracks, warning signs, and heavy structures define the area, all built to support continuous industrial flow.
 The railway crossing sign in front of the blast furnace reflects how integrated transport was in daily operations.
 Trains constantly moved raw materials, slag, and fuel across the site, making this network essential to keep production running.